MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Task_1_Research_Ideas.md

 - **Prompt 1:**

     ```text
-    Can you help identify common challenges faced by corporate Giving Campaigns in engaging communities or driving long-term impact?
+    Can you identify common challenges that employee-led Giving Campaigns might face when trying to engage colleagues and have a long-term impact on local communities?
     ```

 - **Prompt 2:**

     ```text
-    Based on those challenges, can you suggest innovative campaign elements that could help overcome these obstacles?
+    Based on those challenges, can you suggest creative elements or strategies that would help overcome these obstacles and make the campaign more effective?

     ```

 - **Prompt 3:**

     ```text
-    Now, considering those elements, which single campaign idea would likely have the most significant impact and be feasible for my team to execute?
-Please prioritize based on potential for community engagement and scalability.
+    Now, considering those strategies, can you propose a specific Giving Campaign idea that would have the most significant impact and align with Microsoft's corporate social responsibility goals?
+Please also suggest local charities or communities in [specific city/region] that we could partner with to implement the campaign and ensure it has a lasting local impact.
     ```

 By using a CoT prompt, you encourage deeper engagement with the subject matter, leading to more thoughtful and well-rounded answers.
 This approach fosters a logical progression of ideas, making it easier to explore complex scenarios and arrive at actionable insights.